 • Educational farm.
 A wondrous activity for the whole family, the park’s farm allows kids and grownups alike to learn about animals like geese, turkeys, ducks, chickens, goats, sheep, dwarf cows and rabbits.
 Here, visitors learn to take care of the animals and feed them.
 Children can also ride donkeys and ponies!

 • Birds of Prey.
 Join the Birds of Prey Arena to interact with some of the greatest predators that soar the skies, including hawks and eagles.
 Learn the basic falconer techniques in the woods or take pictures with these majestic birds!

 • Ben-Hur.
-Back in the 50s, Ben-Hur was the most expensive epic production cinema had ever seen – and it was filmed right on Rome, at Cinecittà Studios.
+Back in the 50s, Ben-Hur was the most expensive epic production cinema had ever seen – and it was filmed in Rome, at Cinecittà Studios.
 Nowadays, the spectacular set is part of Roma World, where you can revisit this classic and get a glimpse of ancient Rome through the eyes of Hollywood.
 Witness the chariot races up close and relive one of the most impressive scenes in movie history at the Arena of the Circus of Maxentius.

 • Temple of Apollo.
 One essential part of ancient times was its religion, full of incredible stories and mighty gods who would sometimes behave like petty (yet immortal and all-powerful) humans.
 See what worship was like before Christianity reached the empire by visiting the temple dedicated to one of the mightiest deities of Olympus: Apollo.